LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/README.md

 The RTSDK C# Edition can run on Windows, Oracle Linux Server, Red Hat Enterprise Server and Ubuntu Linux platforms.
 It supports the [Visual Studio 2022 IDE](https://visualstudio.microsoft.com/vs/) for the full features development experience but the IDE is available for Windows developers only.
 Fortunately, the RTSDK C# Edition also supports the cross-platform [.NET SDK 6](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-6) (aka .NET Core 6) framework and the [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code) editor is available for all major OS platforms.
 Linux and Windows developers who are using the VS Code editor can implement the real-time streaming application with LSEG Real-Time platform using the RTSDK C# Edition.

 This example project shows a step-by-step guide to create the EMA API .NET project and solution with the RTSDK C# Edition on VS Code and the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
-I am demonstrating with the RTSDK C# version 2.1.3.L1 and it can be applied to any supported OS platforms.
+I am demonstrating with the RTSDK C# version 2.1.3.L1 on Ubuntu Linux, and this step-by-step guide can be applied to any supported OS platforms.

 ## <a id="prerequisite"></a>Prerequisite